-‘The White Swan’, against the South Gate, St Paul's Churchyard, London; cabinet maker (1736–d.
+‘The White Swan’, against the South Gate, St Paul's Churchyard, London; cabinet maker (b. c.1698–d.
 1740)

 Following the practice of Coxed & Woster he used his trade label to identify products from his workshops.
-This trade label has been recorded on a walnut chest of drawers, a walnut bureau and a walnut chest of drawers.
-Died 1740 and his successor at this address, Elizabeth Bell, was almost certainly his widow and Philip Bell his son.
-[Heal; V & A archives] See Daniel Bell.
-B. A.
+This trade label has been recorded on several pieces of walnut and elm veneered furniture (illus.
+Gilbert (1966), figs 82-85).
+His successor at this address, Elizabeth Bell, was almost certainly his widow and Philip Bell his son.

 Source: DEFM; Gilbert, Pictorial Dictionary of Marked London Furniture 1700-1840 (1996); Joiner’s Company records; Bowett & Lindey ‘Labelled Furniture from the White Swan Workshop in St Paul’s Churchyard’, Furniture History (2003).